 Amplification 24/7, 365

-Consider the separate elements of Office 365 which are, broadly, tools for capturing organisational IP in some form or another and then mechanisms for storing, collaborating or sharing this with one another.
+Consider the separate elements of Microsoft 365 which are, broadly, tools for capturing organisational IP in some form or another and then mechanisms for storing, collaborating or sharing this with one another.

-Care should be taken here to not be overly restrictive; Office 365 is obviously a powerful productivity tool, so it is important to configure policies which don’t throttle this.
+Care should be taken here to not be overly restrictive; Microsoft 365 is obviously a powerful productivity tool, so it is important to configure policies which don’t throttle this.

 Once these policies have been configured, suitable security products should be selected to ensure they are effectively enforced.